-Schedules and routines are helpful and reassuring for children during difficult times.
-This month, when our children’s school was closed because of this health concern we found ourselves managing our children’s new online schooling at home and I knew we needed a schedule.
+Schedules and routines are helpful for most children.
+Schedules can be reassuring for children during difficult times, which we found out in 2020 when so many kids ended up doing school from home.
+Managing our children’s days is hard but having a plan helps.
 I created these daily schedules for kids out of necessity.
 I hope you find these printables helpful!

 Do Your Kids Need a Schedule?